sosy-lab/cpachecker/doc/Test.md

-Some particularly expensive tests (which take several minutes) are disabled by default and can be enabled with `-Djunit.enableExpensiveTests=true` on the command line.
+Some particularly expensive tests (which take several minutes) are disabled by default and can be enabled with `-DenableExpensiveTests=true` on the command line.

 Structure of Tests
 ------------------